Sunshine Week - March 16 - 20. Look for coverage this week in the Albany Times Union and check out the government transparency links below.

 LWVNYS Legislative Director Barbara

 Bartoletti.
 It contains timely updates on legislative action pertaining to League concerns and shares a bit of political

-LWVNY's 2013 Legislative Agenda: Steps to a Better New York
+LWVNY's 2014 Legislative Agenda: Steps to a Better New York CLICK HERE for details.

 Election Reform - Improve election processes to extend, encourage and protect voting, including paperless and Election Day registration, better ballot design, improved polling place management/poll worker training, and measures to ensure the integrity of all ballots.